ducakar/TextureReplacer/TextureReplacer/README.md

 Change Log
 ----------
 * 0.13
+    - added support for per-Kerbal head textures
+    - other textures can now be in any subdirectory of `TextureReplacer/` other than `CustomKerbals/`
     - RGBA/DTX5 textures are converted to RGB/DXT1 during mipmap generation if fully opaque, to fix KSP bug that always loads PNGs/JPEGs as transparent
     - `*/FX/*` and `*/Spaces/*` paths included in mipmap generation